 Finally, relevance ranking is applied to sort the search results in the most useful order.
 Modern relevance ranking algorithms consider a multitude of factors, often leveraging machine learning:

-Beyond the technical aspects of indexing and ranking, two elements are paramount for Enterprise Search to be truly effective and trustworthy: robust access controls and deep semantic understanding, especially with the integration of generative AI for enterprises.
+Two paramount elements for Enterprise Search to be truly effective and trustworthy: robust access controls and deep semantic understanding, especially with the integration of generative AI for enterprises.

 Access Controls: This is non negotiable for Enterprise Search.
 Organizations handle sensitive data, and unauthorized access can lead to severe financial, legal, and reputational consequences.
 Enterprise Search systems are designed to seamlessly integrate with an organization's existing security infrastructure.
 This typically involves: